Skip links

 According to the Cloud Security Alliance, over 75% of IT professionals have reported a skills gap within their organizations, with cloud skills being the most crucial area of need.

-The global demand for cloud talent is expected to increase by 50% by 2026.
+The global demand for cloud talent is expected to increase by 50% by 2026, with job roles like ‘Cloud Security Engineer’ seeing a growth of 3.5% in January 2023 alone.

 Additionally, the cloud’s technology stack has significantly evolved in recent years, with new-age skillsets becoming a top priority for global companies seeking Cloud Talent.